-Gonorrhoea is usually treated with a short course of antibiotics.
+Gonorrhoea is usually treated with antibiotics.

 Antibiotics are usually recommended if: